There are so many possible reasons why our hair falls out or – at very least – thins out, that it’s surprising we have any in the first place.

 And if all this drives you to take up smoking again: don’t, because cigarette smoke can upset hair follicles.

-So, eat right, treat your hair carefully, don’t smoke and don’t get stressed, and then you’ll only have to contend with things more difficult to control, like hormonal changes.
+So, eat right, treat your hair carefully, don’t smoke and don’t get stressed, and then you’ll only have to contend with things more difficult to control, such as hormonal changes.

 The advice here, again, is don’t stress.
 Hormonal hair loss can be temporary and a doctor may be able to offer advice.